 - Slow to warm up.

-The Brother HL-L2325DW produces excellent black-and-white documents.
-Text is very sharp, and even fine details such as graph lines and page titles are clearly reproduced.
+The monochrome Brother HL-L2325DW produces superb documents.
+The text is very sharp, and even fine details, such as graph lines and page titles, are clearly reproduced.
 Some vertical lines are visible, but they are not too distracting.

 - Produces high-quality black and white documents.